ericfokou/spark-ml-lr-ExoplanetsClassification/README.md

 Submit the script.
 Give three parameters:

 * First: absolute path of the .jar (/homes/efokou/spark-ml-lr-ExoplanetsClassification-1.0.jar, for example)
-* Second: dataset file path, ie absolute path of the .parquet copied from the git repo (/homes/efokou/cleanedDataFrame.parquet, for example)
+* Second: dataset file path, ie absolute path of the .parquet copied from git repo (/homes/efokou/cleanedDataFrame.parquet, for example)
 * Third: absolute path of the model that will be saved (/homes/efokou/modelPlanet.model, for example)

 The script submission should go along the lines of...